arjunbuildbear/buildbear_x_action/README.md

 - Ensure the `deploy-command` matches the command in your project for deploying contracts.
 - This action requires Node.js 20 (`node20`) to run the main deployment script.
+- Running forge tests is optional and can be skipped if you don't need to run tests as part of your workflow.